This is a SUPER in-depth review of Shawn Josiah's Perpetual Income 365 software where I'll break down:

 What Is Perpetual Income 365?

-Perpetual Income 365 is a landing page creator software with training videos on how to attract traffic to your affiliate offers designed to teach you make money promoting digital products online.
+Perpetual Income 365 is essentially a landing page creator software with training videos designed to teach you to make money promoting digital products online.

 Go to PerpetualIncome365.com, watch the dramatic sales video and you're led to believe Perpetual Income 365 is all about learning the super sinister secrets sites like Netflix, Google and Facebook use to rack up profits on autopilot.